stompetower/frantic/README.md

 ## Credits

 [Thom Zwagers](https://github.com/thomzwg) did most of the work for this repository, like reverse-engineering lost source code.
 He also made the source code suitable for the Glass cross-assembler.
 André Ligthart did the documentation and the comments in the `replayer.asm` file.
 [ANMA](https://www.msx.org/wiki/ANMA) (André Ligthart and Martijn Maatjens) made the original game.
+Grauw / Laurens Holst made the [Glass cross-assembler](http://www.grauw.nl/projects/glass/) used to build the source files.

 ## History